 Event Info > Parkinson's Disease Organizations Benefitting from Unity Walk Donations

 The Parkinson's Disease Foundation (PDF) supports research and ideas that will improve the lives and futures of people touched by Parkinson’s.
-Since its founding in 1957, PDF has invested over $100 million in the research of leading scientists around the world and over $42 million to support national education and advocacy initiatives.
+Since its founding in 1957, PDF has invested over $110 million in the research of leading scientists throughout the world and over $47 million to support national education and advocacy initiatives.
 Stop by the PDF booth to learn more about our print and online educational materials and programs and how you can join our efforts to find a cure for Parkinson's!
-For more information, visit www.pdf.org.
+Visit www.pdf.org for more information.

-Two and a half decades ago, a dedicated group of Parkinson’s disease experts set out to create a better way to research and provide care for Parkinson’s.
-We would go beyond your standard doctor-patient relationship.
+Two and a half decades ago, Dr. J. William Langston and a dedicated group of Parkinson’s disease experts set out to create a better way to research and provide care for Parkinson’s disease.
 Patients would become partners in developing their care plans, improving their quality of life, and discovering new strategies to confront and manage their disease.
 Compassionate care would work hand in hand with cutting-edge research to seek answers, develop new therapies and treatments, and ultimately work toward a cure.
-Our result was the Parkinson’s Institute and Clinical Center.
-Along the way, we have built something that’s thoroughly unique.
-Our Institute is a place where people living with Parkinson’s can both pursue their care and play an important role in research that will undoubtedly continue to change the landscape of Parkinson’s science and medicine.
-We are America’s only independent nonprofit organization combining world-class care, clinical research, and laboratory research for Parkinson’s disease under one roof.
-By virtue of our design, we are uniquely equipped to provide the best care, accelerate promising science, and perhaps most important—integrate the two and everything in between.
-It’s what we now call Our Virtuous Circle and people living with Parkinson’s and their loved ones are at the center of all that we do.
-Learn more about the Parkinson’s Institute by visiting www.ThePI.org.
+The result was the Parkinson’s Institute and Clinical Center in Sunnyvale, California—America’s only independent non-profit organization combining world-class care, clinical research, laboratory research, and clinical trials for Parkinson’s disease under one roof.
+By virtue of design, the Institute is uniquely equipped to provide the best care, accelerate promising science, and perhaps most important—integrate the two and everything in between.
+Learn more at www.ThePI.org.

 Click for a printer friendly version